mathewbushuru/algorithms/README.md

 This repository houses my solutions and detailed explanations to popular algorithms and data structures problems.
 The solutions are provided in `JavaScript`, `Java`, `TypeScript`, `Python` and `C`.
 This repository is intended to be my online reference / notes as I learn these topics and I hope you find this information valuable.

-Each algorithm and data structure has its own separate directory containing its implemetation and problem solutions in the various languages_
+Each algorithm and data structure has its own separate directory containing its implemetation and problem solutions in the various languages.

 ```sh
 ├── README.md